 Scattering phase function for a single foliage element is assumed to be bi-Lambertian with an additional specular reflectance component.
-On these assumptions, the scattering phase function $\Gamma_j(r_1, r_2)$ in formula (3) may be calculated by analytical formulas if foliage element reflection ρ{Lj} and transmission τ{Lj} coefficients and leaf refractive index n{Lj} are given (Nilson, 1991).
+On these assumptions, the scattering phase function $\Gamma_j(r_1, r_2)$ in formula (3) may be calculated by analytical formulas if foliage element reflection ρ{Lj} and transmission τ{Lj} coefficients and leaf refractive index n{Lj} are given, and leaf orientation is spherical or of fixed leaf angle (Nilson, 1991).
+For the arbitrary leaf angle distribution (LAD) the approximations by Kuusk (1995a) for elliptical LAD are used.
 Optical parameters are averaged over all foliage elements (leaves, branches) according to their share in the total foliage area.

-The bidirectional gap probability p{00j} is defined as a product of two independent probabilities p_1 being the within-crown level bidirectional gap probability and p_2 that of the between-crown level.
+The bidirectional gap probability p{00i} is defined as a product of two independent probabilities p_1 being the within-crown level bidirectional gap probability and p_2 that of the between-crown level.
 In calculations of the bidirectional gap probability p_1 , results from (Kuusk, 1991) for the crown of a single tree are applied.
 The mutual shading of needles in shoots and the characteristic linear dimension of foliage elements l{sh} are accounted for.